Fossils show unexpected last refuge of ferocious land-living crocs

 They had longer legs and a more upright stance, capable of running quickly to chase down prey.
 They had a narrow and deep skull - superficially resembling that of a meat-eating dinosaur and much different from modern crocs that have a wider and shallower skull.
 And the teeth of sebecids were tall and narrow with fine serrations running along the edges for cutting through meat, also similar to carnivorous dinosaurs.

-Like many other crocs, they had protective armor made of bony plates called scutes embedded in their skin.
+Like many other crocs, they had protective armour made of bony plates called scutes embedded in their skin.

 The fossils found in the Dominican Republic in 2023 were a single tooth that closely resembled those of South American sebecids and two vertebrae with characteristics that enabled the researchers to definitively conclude that these remains belonged to a sebecid.